 He will talk about the spread of the disease, the effect on the economy, and the difficulty in locating paper towels and antiseptic wipes.
 But unfortunately, he can quickly build up small worries into a full-scale panic.

 He seems to know your weaknesses and preys on them like a roaring lion.

 He invites his friend FOMO and the snowball effect begins.

 Fear of Missing Out (FOMO) continually talks about who is missing, what you can’t do, and drives you to social media to see how much better everyone else’s celebrations are.

 Loneliness appears and whispers a series of attacks in your ears that are deafening.
 Loneliness says that you are an unwanted guest and that no one will miss you when you are gone.
 And perhaps, that you don’t deserve friends and company.

 (Loneliness is wrong.
-There are people who would miss you terribly.
-There are people who would love to hear your story and they can be reached here.)
+Some people would miss you terribly.
+Some people would love to hear your story, and they can be reached here.)

 Pain puts his hand on your shoulder and convinces you that no one is suffering like you are.
 He tells you that you will never heal.
 You look up, and Self-Pity embraces you.
 And Anger fueled by resentment, irritation, and frustration is ready to erupt.

 It almost makes you miss your previous unwanted guests, who would at least eventually leave.